AnyBody/knee-grand-challenge-4th/README.md

 <img src="https://github.com/AnyBody/ammr/raw/master/Docs/_static/AMMR_Logo2.png" align="right" />

-# AnyBody Grand Challenge Knee Model
+# AnyBody FDK knee model
-> 4th year dataset
+> based on the 4th year Grand Challenge dataset

 > **Warning**
 > This repository is has not yet been updated to work with newer versions of AnyBody Modeling System and Body models (AMMR).
 This is work is on going.